dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

 .. _bpy.types.RenderSettings.use_auto_tile:

 Auto Tiles
+   Automatically render high resolution images in tiles to reduce memory usage.
-   Enables or disables the use of tiles.
-Tiles are used to reduce memory usage while rendering high resolution images.
+   Tiles are cached to disk while rendering to save memory

 .. _bpy.types.RenderSettings.tile_size:

 Tile Size
-   This value is used to control the size of the tile used for rendering.
-Decreasing the size reduces memory usuage.
+   This value is used to control the size of the tile used for rendering;
+   decreasing the size reduces memory usage.

 Acceleration Structure